docsteveharris/paper-spotepi/readme.md

 Log
 ===

+140505
+- ts_model_ward_severity.do previously called tb_model_ward_severity.do: renamed
+- modified ts_model_ward_severity.do so that it writes to a csv file which is then linked to the tables spreadsheet

 140413
 - added outsheet commands to table files in order that I can generate tables for publication from data
     - table 1a completed